solo-io/gloo/docs/content/guides/security/data_loss_prevention/_index.md

 configured on the listener, an additional matcher is paired with a list of `Action`s, and the first DLP rule that matches a request will be applied.

 DLP is one of the first filters run by Envoy.
-Gloo's current filter order follows:
+Gloo Edge's current filter order follows:

 1. Fault Stage (Fault injection)
 1. CORS/DLP Stage (order here is not guaranteed to be idempotent)